M. Chave Collisson: Career

 and her companion throughout the tour.
 She was a delegate to the International Women's Congress in Berlin in June 1929.

+Brian Harrison recorded an oral history interview with Collisson in November 1976 as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In it she recalls her education and early career in Australia, her work with the British Commonwealth League and her time with Maude Royden.

 While continuing to represent Australian feminists, Collisson spent most of her life in London, living in hotels, and in later years, the Nightingale House care home, Twickenham.
 She died in London and was cremated.